vighneshbirodkar/blog-gsoc/rag_draw.md

 show_image(out)
 ```

+![png](rag_draw_files/coffee_extra.png)
 If you notice the above image, you will find some dges crossing over each other.
-This is because, the over segmented regions might not always be regular.
-Some regions might be shaped in such a way that they are adjacent to more than 4 regions around them, unlike a perfect grid.

-![png](rag_draw_files/coffee_extra.png)
+This is because, some regions are convex.
+Hence their centroid lies outside their boundary and edges eminating from it can cross other edges.

 ## Examples